Antigua is a small city surrounded by volcanoes in southern Guatemala and well known for its colonial buildings.

 3. Taste the delicious Guatemalan food in one of the local restaurants.

-4. Make a tour to one of the volcanoes surrounding Antigua.
+4. Make a tour of one of the volcanoes surrounding Antigua.

 5. Listen to the performance of local musicians.